David Schwimmer: Early life

-Schwimmer was born in Flushing, Queens, New York City, to attorneys Arthur (born 1941) and Arlene Coleman-Schwimmer (born 1940).
+Schwimmer was born on November 2, 1966 (although some sources say November 12), in Flushing, Queens, New York City, to attorneys Arthur (1941–2024) and Arlene Coleman-Schwimmer (born 1940).
 His family is Jewish.
-He has an older sister named Ellie (born 1965).
+He has a sister named Ellie (born 1965).
+His mother was a high profile divorce attorney who had represented several high profile figures including Elizabeth Taylor and Rod Stewart.
 His family subsequently moved to Los Angeles, where Schwimmer, at 10, had his first acting experience when he was cast as the fairy godmother in a Jewish version of Cinderella.
-In 1979, Schwimmer went to a Shakespeare workshop given by English actor Sir Ian McKellen in Los Angeles.
+At the age of 12, Schwimmer went to a Shakespeare workshop given by English actor Sir Ian McKellen in Los Angeles.
 He recalls being riveted by the experience.
 Schwimmer then entered a contest in the Southern California Shakespeare Festival three years in a row, winning two first prizes.

 Following his mother's successful career as a divorce lawyer, the family moved to Beverly Hills, where Schwimmer attended Beverly Hills High School.
 His classmates included actor Jonathan Silverman.
-Schwimmer admitted to being an outsider during his time at the school, recalling, "When I was there I always felt: 'This is not me, I'm surrounded by people with a different value system.
+Schwimmer admitted to feeling like an outsider during his time at the school, recalling, "When I was there I always felt: 'This is not me, I'm surrounded by people with a different value system.
 And I just wanted to get out of California.'"
-His best subjects were science and math and he thought he would become a doctor.
+His best subjects were science and math and he originally wanted to become a doctor.
 Schwimmer enrolled in a drama class, where he appeared in stage productions.
 Encouraged by his school drama teacher to further his acting, he flew to Chicago for a summer acting program at Northwestern University.
 He noted that the experience was both "enlightening and exhilarating".
 In 1984, Schwimmer graduated from Beverly Hills High and wanted to go straight into acting, but his parents insisted he go to college first so he would have something to fall back on.
+Schwimmer spent a summer as a process server for his mother’s law firm.
 Schwimmer enrolled in Northwestern University, where he had attended the summer acting program earlier.
+He had originally intended on becoming a surgeon, having studied various body systems but eventually decided to pursue acting professionally.
 At the university, he studied theater and was in an improv group with Stephen Colbert, the No-Fun Mud Piranhas.
 After graduating in 1988, with a Bachelor of Arts degree in theater and speech, Schwimmer co-founded the Lookingglass Theatre Company.
 Subsequently, he returned to Los Angeles to pursue an acting career.
+Schwimmer studied clown under Philippe Gaulier at École Philippe Gaulier.